-Successful Building Design for Architects
+Successful Building Design

 Developers of commercial, industrial and institutional buildings are driven by return on investment.
 Today’s building owners are savvy and they seek to balance the initial cost with the payback.
 Functionality, aesthetics, and methods of code compliance are each guided by financial investment and return.
 In this course, you will learn, from the foundation to the roof, from the appearance to the operation, from construction to maintenance, tried and proven methods for analyzing design decisions that will lead you to a greater reputation as a designer.

 Most architects are familiar with the design process and are usually comfortable with at least one or more of the steps.
 However, what we learn in school needs to be coupled with the requirements of today’s many codes and regulations, the changes in material development, our client’s demand for a return on investment and the realities of construction budgets.

 After completing this course, participants will be able to:

 - Be able to integrate design concepts with current codes and regulations.

 - Translate the intentions and goals of the customer into a safe and cost effective project.

 - Utilize current materials and goods to ensure proper construction practices.